LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 # GPT-4 Turbo with Vision: Out-of-Stock Detection Demo Solution
-Using Azure OpenAI deployment of GPT-4-Turbo with Vision to analyse out-of-stock situation in a fictitious shop.

-...

-Version 1106 of Azure OpenAI GPT models, such as GPT-35-Turbo and GPT-4-Turbo, now supports the use of parallel function calling.
-This new feature allows your Azure OpenAI based solution to extract multiple intents from a single prompt, check the functions available and then execute them in parallel.
-As a result, your solution will perform more effectively and efficiently because of fewer round-trips between required multiple API calls.
+GPT-4 Turbo with Vision is a multimodal Generative AI model, available for deployment in the Azure OpenAI service.
+It can process images and text as prompts and generate relevant textual responses to questions about them.

+In this repo, you will find the source code of a Streamlit Web app that analyses shelf images of a fictitious retail shop to detect potential out-of-stock situations.
+The Web app can run locally on your computer and requires access to your Azure OpenAI endpoint to interact with the GPT-4 Turbo with Vision model.

-In this repo I'll demo the use of the latest *openai* Python package v1.x, that was released in November 2023.
-To upgrade your *openai* python package, please use the following pip command:
+To build this demo, I used the latest OpenAI Python SDK v1.x.
+To upgrade your openai Python package, please use the following pip command:
 ```
 pip install --upgrade openai
 ```